Har1743/Understanding-the-emerging-need-for-SSDLC-and-Security-risk-in-the-current-SSDLC-model/readme.md

-# Survey Paper on Understanding the emerging need for SSDLC and Security risk in the current SSDLC model
+# Research Paper on Understanding the emerging need for SSDLC and Security risk in the current SSDLC model

 # Abstract